tektutor/openshift-tekton-feb-2022/Day1/README.md

 # RedHat OpenShift Container Platform (OCP)
+For training/consulting/coaching, you may reach me jegan@tektutor.org
++91 822-000-5626 (WhatsApp)

 ## ℹ️ Things to note
 1. Our training lab environment already has OpenShift Cluster pre-installed